nicolaserlonghi/Sparse-Matrix-Transposition-for-GPUs/README.md

 ## Test files

-Some test files can be found in the [testFiles folder](./testFiles/).
 If you want to download others matrices you can find them [here](https://sparse.tamu.edu) and to get them in the right format you have to click on *Matrix Market* button.